In Memory of a great woman: Leticia (Letty) Cox, (1930-2018), founder of the Argyle Institute

 One of the leading lights in the new organization was Leticia Cox, Family Life Educator and Counsellor, who undertook to carry forward the work of training marital and family therapists at the Argyle that was begun at the Montreal Hygiene Institute.
 From the start the Argyle was a success.
 With a training program that qualified for American Association of Marriage and family Therapy recognition, programs for the public in mental health, and conferences for mental health professionals, the Argyle was quickly seen as a vibrant resource for the community.

 From that starting point in 1982 the Argyle has grown in its membership of volunteers, mostly coming from graduates of their training programs.
-In addition to their initial marital and family work, they added an individual psychoanalytically oriented psychotherapy program, a multilingual public clinic that works on a very reasonable sliding fee scale and presently works with almost 1200 people per year, a group that studied multicultural issues, an eating disorder clinic, a Pride Team clinic offering therapy to LGBTQ+ communities, a caregiver program that supports workers in difficult situations, and they are presently exploring the possibilities of having a child training program that would allow them to offer direct help to children and adolescents.
+In addition to their initial marital and family work, they added an individual psychoanalytically oriented psychotherapy program, a multilingual public clinic that works on a very reasonable sliding fee scale and presently works with almost 1200 people per year, a group that studied multicultural issues, an eating disorder clinic, a caregiver program that supports workers in difficult situations, and they are presently exploring the possibilities of having a child training program that would allow them to offer direct help to children and adolescents.

 They have trained more than 600 post masters level therapists who have recognized the benefits of getting further training in psychotherapy beyond what their University level programs had prepared them for.
 During the last decade, the McGill connection has been revitalized since the Argyle Institute has also become an Internship site for McGill University Masters and Doctoral students in the Counselling Psychology Department and the Social Work department.
 As well it has become an accredited Internship site for Doctoral students in Psychology at Sherbrooke University, Université du Québec à Montréal, Université du Québec à Trois-Rivières, and Concordia University.